AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/tmpfs.rst

 Tmpfs
 =====

-Tmpfs is a file system which keeps all files in virtual memory.
+Tmpfs is a file system which keeps all of its files in virtual memory.

 Everything in tmpfs is temporary in the sense that no files will be